-Hartsfield-Jackson International Airport is currently in the early stages of a massive modernization project that’s expected to take 20 years and $6 billion.
-That seems like an overdue but commendable step in addressing the airport’s unsafe conditions, until one looks over the itemized plan.
+Hartsfield-Jackson International Airport is currently in the midst of a massive modernization project that’s expected to take 20 years and cost $6 billion.
+That seems like an overdue but commendable step in addressing the airport’s unsafe conditions — until one reviews the itemized plan.

-An on-site fire department is underway, which will hopefully allow for more efficient responses to the airport’s electrical malfunctions in the future, but it’s hard to know the extent of safety improvement that will actually result from the fire department’s presence.
+Construction of an on-site fire department is under way, which will hopefully provide for more efficient responses to the airport’s electrical malfunctions, but it’s hard to know the extent of safety improvement that will actually result from the fire department’s presence.
 A representative for Hartsfield-Jackson promises that the concourse modernization part of the project will include escalator improvements and additional lighting for security and fall prevention — one can only hope this is true — but the remainder of the checklist focuses almost entirely on aesthetics and expanding capacity.

 The Busiest Airport in the World Is Plagued with Allegations of Corruption

 Hartsfield-Jackson’s “biggest in the world” reputation, along with the high-traffic realities of being the world’s busiest airport, make it one of the most important economic assets in the state.
-This, in turn, has made it the subject of bitter power struggles and frequent corruption allegations.
+This, in turn, has made it the subject of bitter power struggles and frequent allegations of corruption.

-He then fired the general manager of Hartsfield-Jackson, leading to a public falling out between the two of them, during which they both accused each other of criminal misconduct.
+He then fired the general manager of Hartsfield-Jackson, leading to a public falling out between the two, during which they both accused each other of criminal misconduct.
 The feud eventually ended with Reed secretly arranging for the city to pay the former general manager $147,000, and both of them declaring a truce.

-A bidding process to reassign Hartsfield-Jackson’s concessions and retail contracts, long delayed by the ongoing corruption investigation, has now been scheduled for August of 2019.
-That doesn’t mean the allegations of criminal misconduct are over, however.
-In fact, right in the middle of preparations for the bidding, the Director of Concessions was fired after allegations of multiple acts of sexual harassment surfaced – including allegations of forcibly kissing female employees working under him.
+Issues even occurred in the bidding for Hartsfield-Jackson’s concessions and retail contracts, In fact, right in the middle of preparations for the bidding, the Director of Concessions was fired after allegations of multiple acts of sexual harassment surfaced, including allegations of forcibly kissing female employees working under him.